 A passionate striker whose relentless work ethic and loyalty made him a beloved folk hero at Iran's most popular football club.

-Hadi Norouzi's story is one of unwavering dedication, a narrative that resonated deeply with the fervent supporters of Persepolis.
-Not necessarily the most technically gifted forward, he carved out his role through sheer determination, an unyielding press, and a nose for being in the right place.
-His journey to the first team was not immediate, involving loan spells, but once he cemented his place, he became a symbol of the club's fighting spirit.
-His tragic, early passing at the age of 30 sent shockwaves through Iranian football, transforming his memory into something sacred for the Persepolis faithful.
-He is remembered less for staggering statistics and more for the heart he poured onto the pitch, a quality that earned him the enduring nickname 'The Soldier' from fans.
+Hadi Norouzi earned the nickname "The Soldier" from Persepolis fans for his sheer determination and unyielding press.
+Not the most technically gifted forward, he carved out his role through relentless effort and a nose for being in the right place.
+His journey to the first team involved loan spells before he became a symbol of the club's fighting spirit.
+He died suddenly at age 30, sending shockwaves through Iranian football.
+His memory became sacred for the Persepolis faithful, who remember him less for statistics and more for the heart he poured onto the pitch.

 1981–1996